Meet the Lab

 Affiliated faculty

 Joost Schilperoord Ph.D. has been a professor at Tilburg University since 1999.
-He studied Communication sciences and Linguistics at Utrecht University, where he wrote a dissertation on the psycholinguistics of written text production.
-His interests gradually shifted from psycholinguistics to visual and multimodal language and communication.
-He published several papers and gives bachelor and master courses about the rhetorics and cognition of visual genres like advertising and editorial cartoons, i.e. metaphorical conceptualization in visual expressions, visual incongruities, irony and hyperboles, and (visual) optimal innovation.
-Over the past several years, his main preoccupation has been multimodal language.
-Together with Neil Cohn he has been developing a cognitive linguistic model of multimodality which addresses questions concerning the substance, grammar and meaning of multimodal expressions: what is the structure of such messages?; how do these structures interact?; and how do the separate contributions of each modality interface to produce an expression’s meaning and what kinds of implications does all this have for the (multimodal) lexicon and (multimodal) constructions?; i.e. what is the role of productivity, multimodal compositionality and storage of elements in the lexicon?
+He received his PhD in Communication sciences and Linguistics at Utrecht University.
+His interests gradually shifted from psycholinguistics to visual and multimodal language and communication, particularly focusing on the rhetorics and cognition of visual genres like advertising and editorial cartoons, i.e. metaphorical conceptualization in visual expressions, visual incongruities, irony and hyperboles, and (visual) optimal innovation.
+Together with Neil Cohn he has been developing a cognitive linguistic model of multimodality

 Joost Schilperoord